 What happens if I’m unhappy with the result of your investigation?

 If you are unhappy with the results of our investigation, you have one month to write to our Chief Executive, asking him to review your complaint.
-This is stage two of our formal procedure.

 The Chief Executive will then reply to you within one month, giving his final decision.